palmwinecode/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. 3-listfiles : A bash script that displays current directory contents in a long format.

 5. 4-listmorefiles : A bash script that displays current directory contents, including hidden files (starting with .).
 Using the long format.

+6. 5-listfilesdigitonly : A bash script that displays current directory contents.
+	- In long format
+	- With user and group IDs displayed numerically
+	- And hidden files (starting with .)